FaisalHammad1999/futureproofwiki/Authentication-and-Authorisation.md

 If you are a current or past student of futureproof, check out the [demo repo `jwt` branch](https://github.com/getfutureproof/fp_study_notes_authentication/tree/jwt) to see an implementation of the `jsonwebtoken` and `jwt-decode` libraries at work.

 ***

+### Extending our options with OAuth
+[OAuth](https://oauth.net/) is an open standard protocol for authorisation between services.
+It is very common now to give one service you are logged in to, limited access to another service.
+Perhaps you have given Instagram access to your Twitter account for automatic cross posting or allowed Netlify access to certain repositories on GitHub.

+**Taking the second example, our character list is:** \
+Protected Resource: repositories on GitHub \
+Resource Owner: User _(with access to both services, thus in a position to grant access)_ \
+Resource Server: GitHub servers _(where the repositories are stores)_ \
+Client: Netlify - this use of the word 'client' can get a bit confusing if we are not clear that we are talking about OAuth at the time! \
+Authorisation Server: A service to handle authorisation checks

+**A full OAuth flow 'conversation' goes something like:** \
+Resource Owner: 'Hey client, get my protected resource!' \
+Client: 'Hey authorisation server, I need these protected resources please' \
+Auth Server: 'Hey resource owner, client says they want access to this protected resource, is that okay?' \
+Resource Owner: 'Yes, no problem, please give client access to the protected resource' \
+Authorisation Server: 'Hey client, here's a an authorisation token, please send it back to confirm receipt...' \
+Client: 'Thanks for the auth token, auth server.
+Here it is, safe and sound.
+Now please can I have access to those resources we were talking about..?' \
+Authorisation Server: 'Thanks client, I trust you now.
+Here's a token you can use in the future to get those resources you asked for' \
+Client: 'Hey resource server, I have an access token for these protected resources, please can I have them?' \
+Resource Server: 'Hey auth server, can you just take a look at this access token and make sure it's legit?' \
+Auth Server: 'Yep that looks good' \
+Resource Server: 'Okay client, everything checks out, here are those protected resources you wanted'

+Simplified flows can be utilised and depending on the level of security required, may be suitable in some cases.
+If your access tokens are going to expire quite soon then you are more likely to use a simplified flow.

+OAuth actually uses JWT so the flows might feel quite familiar once you get started.

+How many services have you 'logged in' to with your Google or Facebook account?
+The OAuth protocol can also be integrated into an authentication flow.
+There are many third party library implementations to check out for this including [OAuth.io](https://docs.oauth.io/), [Passport](https://www.npmjs.com/package/passport), [Okta](https://developer.okta.com/code/nodejs/) and many more!

+***